Buy-to-let: A good investment?

 The buy-to-let market has been tightened over recent years, with more regulation and changes to the tax system.
 But how have these affected any potential profit from an investment?

 Mortgage tax relief – Well, changes to mortgage tax relief have been gradually introduced since the 2017/2018 tax year.
-From April 2020, landlords won’t be able to deduct any mortgage interest payments from their rental income.
-They will only be able to claim a 20% tax credit on mortgage interest via their tax assessment with HMRC.
+Since April 2020, landlords are no longer able to deduct any mortgage interest payments from their rental income.
+They are now only able to claim a 20% tax credit on mortgage interest via their tax assessment with HMRC.

 Capital Gains Tax (CGT) – Remember that if you decide you want to sell your buy-to-let property, any profits will be subject to CGT.
 It’s worth considering this as a cost which you’ll need to deduct from profits made on your investment.